 Index series

 An index series was created to determine real expenditure on social housing (Figure 36) and homeless services (Figure 37) between States and Territories.
-The baseline used for this index was 2017-18 (100%), with an increase of the index greater than 100% representing a growth in expenditure.
+The baseline used for this index was 2014-15 (100%), with an increase of the index (i.e. greater than 100%) representing a growth in expenditure and a decrease of the index (i.e. less than 100%) representing a drop in expenditure.